-- Life sciences and health care organizations such as Harvard Medical School, Shriners Hospitals for Children, Takeda Pharmaceuticals, Goldfinch Biopharma, and Corbus Pharmaceuticals.
+- Health care and life sciences organizations such as Mass General Brigham, Boston Children’s Hospital, Harvard Medical School, Shriners Hospitals for Children, Takeda Pharmaceuticals, Goldfinch Biopharma, and Corbus Pharmaceuticals.

-- Independent schools, including Northfield Mount Hermon, Phillips Exeter Academy, Cambridge School of Weston, Deerfield Academy, and Perkins School for the Blind.
+- Independent schools, including Northfield Mount Hermon, Phillips Exeter Academy, Cambridge School of Weston, Deerfield Academy, Eaglebrook School and Perkins School for the Blind.

 - Leading business institutions and technology companies, including Oracle, BAE Systems, Draper Laboratory, Grubhub and Harvard Management Company.

 - National and regional retailers such as GameStop and Walgreens.